 Bicycle theft is often a crime of opportunity.

-During the summer months, there is always a slight increase in these types of crimes given the nicer riding weather and increased pedestrian traffic in residential neighbourhoods.
+During the summer months, these incidents increase slightly due to better riding weather and more pedestrian traffic in residential neighbourhoods.

-Protect your bike by registering it on 529 Garage.
+You can protect your bike by registering it with 529 Garage.

-Registering your bike is critical to ensure you have the information needed by law enforcement, insurance and the community to help recover a lost/stolen bike.
+In just a few minutes, you can join the 529 Garage community working to prevent bike theft worldwide.
+Registering your bike ensures you have the information needed by law enforcement, insurance providers, and the community to help recover a lost or stolen bicycle.

-A registered bike has a much better chance of being returned if found.
+A registered bike has a much greater chance of being identified and returned if found.

 The 529 Garage Story

-In 2013, we set out to create a sustainable program that helps reduce bike theft, promotes cycling, and makes cities and campuses more bike-friendly.
-The result is the 529 Garage.
+In 2013, we set out to create a sustainable program that reduces bike theft, supports cycling, and helps make cities and campuses more bike‑friendly.
+That work led to the creation of 529 Garage.

-Over the last 2 decades, bike theft in North America has grown to epidemic proportions—affecting about 2 million riders each year.
-Beyond the half-billion dollar cycling black market, many stolen bikes are involved in secondary crimes—serving as a modern “getaway vehicle” for criminals.
+Over the last two decades, bike theft in North America has grown significantly, affecting an estimated two million riders each year.
+Beyond the half‑billion‑dollar black‑market economy, many stolen bikes are also used in secondary crimes, often serving as a modern ‘getaway vehicle’ for offenders.

 What to do if your bike was stolen